ghosind/dvm/README.md

 ## Uninstalling DVM

+There are two ways to remove DVM from your computer.

+### Command `purge`

+You can execute `dvm purge` to remove dvm from your computer, it will remove the `$DVM_DIR` and dvm configurations in shell config file.

+### Manual uninstall

-You can execute following command to uninstall dvm:
+You can also execute following command to uninstall dvm:

 ```sh
 rm -rf "$DVM_DIR"